imlazyeye/duck/README.md

 duck lint --path path/to/project
 ```

-You can learn how to customize `duck`'s behavior [here](CONFIGURATION.md).

 ## Contributing

-`duck` is designed to be easily extensible, and contributions are extremely welcome!
+duck is designed to be easily extensible, and contributions are extremely welcome!
 Please see [Contributing](CONTRIBUTING.md) for more information.

 ## Support and Requests

-Please [open an issue](https://github.com/imlazyeye/duck/issues) if you encounter any problems with `duck`, or if you have any feature requests you would like to make!
+Please [open an issue](https://github.com/imlazyeye/duck/issues) if you encounter any problems with duck, or if you have any feature requests you would like to make!

 ### Footnotes